What does the vaccine consist of? What is a vaccine and how is it used for vaccination. Modern classification of vaccines

 Whole raw materials

-A mixture of leafy shoots, leaves and a few fruits.
+A mixture of leafy shoots, leaves and a small amount of fruit.

-Leaves alternate, on short petioles, leathery, linear-oblong or oblong-narrow-lanceolate, whole-edged with edges bent to the lower side, 15-45 mm long, 1-5 mm wide; on the upper side they are dark green, shiny, on the lower side they are covered with dense orange-brown tomentose pubescence.
+Leaves alternate, on short petioles, leathery, linear-oblong or oblong-narrow-lanceolate, entire with edges curved to the underside, 15-45 mm long, 1-5 mm wide; dark green, shiny on the upper side, covered with thick orange-brown felt pubescence on the lower side.

-Fetus- polyspermous oblong capsule 3-8 mm long, glandular-pubescent, opening when ripe from bottom to top with five valves.
+Fetus- multi-seeded oblong capsule 3-8 mm long, glandular-pubescent, opening when ripe from bottom to top with five valves.

 Smell sharp, specific.